 How can I get additional take-home doses?

-While all of our centers have expanded take-home privileges in response to COVID-19, the specific amount of medications you can take home will depend on your stage of recovery, and state laws and regulations.
+While all our centers have expanded take-home privileges in response to COVID-19, the specific amount of medication you can take home will depend on your stage of recovery, and state laws and regulations.
 Your care team will work with you to determine the number of take-home doses allowed.
 Please call your center if you have any questions regarding your medication.

 What if BHG runs out of medication?